 - number and location of workers affected

-- resolution measures, both temporary and/or permanent, that must be implemented and who will be responsible.
+- resolution measures, either temporary and/or permanent, that must be implemented and who will be responsible.

-Agreed resolution procedures should be in place to deal with issues raised and help achieve timely and effective management of the identified issues.
-Those procedures should:
+Every workplace should have procedures in place to deal with issues identified or raised to help achieve their timely and effective resolution.

 - relate only to workplace health and safety issues